Like many kids, I dreamt of being an astronaut when I grew up.

 In 2014, I completed my MEng in Aeronautical Engineering at Imperial College London.
 There, I achieved many things other than my First Class (Honours), including:

-- working with Dr Mirko Kovac of the fledgling Aerial Robotics Lab to co-direct a project with fifteen other students on bio-inspired autonomous construction.
+- working with Dr Mirko Kovac of the (then) fledgling Aerial Robotics Lab to co-direct a project with fifteen other students on bio-inspired autonomous construction.

 - a Master’s project working with Prof. Paul Robinson on the development of shape memory carbon fibre composites for potential space applications.